 To stop a running Continuous CMDB Sync

-Continuous CMDB synchronization stops, and the green STARTED heading banner changes to a red STOPPED banner.
+Continuous CMDB Sync is stopped and the green STARTED heading banner is changed to a red STOPPED banner.

-No additional devices are automatically queued for synchronization, but those already queued (due either to the continuous synchronization or manual synchronization requests) are still processed.
+No more devices are automatically queued for synchronization, but those already queued, either due to the continuous sync or due to manual sync requests, are still processed.

 Batch and individual synchronization can still be performed.